 It is unclear whether children are as susceptible to SARS-CoV-2 infection compared with adults.
 Recent evidence suggests that, compared with adults, children likely have similar viral loads in their nasopharynges and similar secondary infection and transmission rates.
 Additionally, children can spread the virus to others in households and camp settings.

 Due to early community mitigation efforts and school closures, transmission of SARS-CoV-2 to and among children may have been reduced in the United States during the pandemic in the spring and early summer of 2020.
 It is possible that comparing trends in pediatric infections before and after the return to in-person school and other activities may provide additional understanding about infections in children.

-The CDC is investigating reports of multisystem inflammatory syndrome in children (MIS-C), a serious condition marked by inflammation that may be related to resolved COVID-19 infection.
+Multisystem inflammatory syndrome in children (MIS-C) is a serious condition marked by inflammation that is related to resolved COVID-19 infection.

 At this time, there is limited information available about risk factors, pathogenesis, and clinical course.
 The CDC has issued a health advisory instructing clinicians to watch for signs and symptoms, which may include a persistent fever, elevated inflammatory markers, and multiorgan (eg, cardiac, gastrointestinal, renal) involvement.
 Diagnosis of MIS-C must include a positive laboratory test result by reverse transcription polymerase chain reaction (RT-PCR), serology, or antigen testing.
 For more information, refer to the CDC’s case definition for MIS-C.

 Indications for Testing